 You squash may seem slow growing, but once it begins to flower its growth will take off.
 Each flower will produce a squash, so take care not to knock off flowers while weeding in your garden or the fruit there will not grow.
 It can take as little as 7-8 weeks from seed to harvest.

-Squash is a good candidate for container gardening, just make sure you use a large enough container and keep soil very moist.
-A 5 gallon bucket with holes drilled in the bottom is a good candidate for a pot.
+Squash is a good candidate for container gardening, just make sure you use a large enough container and keep the soil very moist.
+A 5-gallon bucket with holes drilled in the bottom is a good candidate for a pot.
 Spray paint it a pretty color, and it will look wonderful on your porch or deck.

-If you want to have squash all season long (right into fall before first frost), stagger plantings.
-I usually plant one at the start of spring, end of spring, and mid summer.
+If you want to have squash all season long (right into fall before the first frost), stagger plantings.
+I usually plant one at the start of spring, end of spring, and mid-summer.
 Here in the hot temperatures of Florida, I am lucky to have a long growing season.

 Harvest young tender fruit when its 7″-8″ long and 2″ in diameter